 Other components of a relapse prevention plan may include:

 However, despite knowing how to prevent drug addiction relapses, setbacks can still occur.
-In the event of a relapse, a person shouldn’t panic or assume they’ve failed at recovery.
-Instead, a person can:
+In the event of a relapse, you shouldn’t panic or assume you’ve failed at recovery.
+Instead, you can:

 - Examine what led to the relapse: Learning from a relapse can help prevent future setbacks.

-- Decide that the relapse was an isolated situation: In this case, a person can recommit to recovery and move past a relapse by seeking support in a 12-step program and from peers in recovery.
+- Decide that the relapse was an isolated situation: In this case, you can recommit to recovery and move past a relapse by seeking support in a 12-step program and from peers in recovery.

-- Consider re-enrolling in treatment: If the relapse lasted for a significant amount of time, or if the person feels that they cannot continue to maintain sobriety without help, going back into a treatment program can be beneficial.
+- Consider re-enrolling in treatment: If the relapse lasted for a significant amount of time, or if you feel that you cannot continue to maintain sobriety without help, going back into a treatment program can be beneficial.

 - Invest in professional mental health counseling: Cognitive behavioral therapy can be especially useful after a relapse.
-This therapy may be used in conjunction with substance abuse counseling to help people change their thinking and behavior patterns to recommit to sobriety.
+This therapy may be used in conjunction with substance abuse counseling to help change your thinking and behavior patterns to recommit to sobriety.

 Helping a Loved One Avoid Relapse

 Friends and family members of someone in recovery can form an invaluable support network.
-People who are friends with or family of someone in recovery should be aware of the potential for setbacks and the many ways in which they can occur.
-This knowledge can help people identify when someone has resumed drug or alcohol use and how to get proper medical help.
+If you have a friend or family member in recovery, you should be aware of the potential for setbacks and the many ways in which they can occur.
+This knowledge can help you identify when someone has resumed drug or alcohol use and how to get proper medical help.

-For people who want to know how to help someone avoid relapse, good first steps include:
+For people who want to know how to help someone avoid relapse, a good plan of action includes: